-The guiding principles of the Family Life program are taught throughout all the grades at St. Philomena School, with specific Family Life lessons beginning in grade 3.
+The guiding principles of the Family Life program are taught throughout all the grades at St. Philomena School, with specific Family Life lessons beginning in 3rd grade.
 The human sexuality component of the Family Life program, which is only one component of the Family Life Program, will begin in the 5th grade.

-- 5th Grade is taught in a homogeneous format with the human sexuality focus on maturity and development of one's own body. - 6th Grade is taught in a heterogeneous format with the human sexuality focus on the development and birth of a human life.
+• 5th Grade is taught in a homogeneous (single-sex) format with human sexuality focused on maturity and development of one's own body.

+- 6th Grade is taught in a heterogeneous (co-educational) format with human sexuality focused on the development and birth of a human life.
 An overview of human reproduction will be taught in a homogeneous format. - 7th Grade is taught in a heterogeneous format with the human sexuality focus on chastity and abstinence.
 An overview of human reproduction will be taught in a homogeneous format. - 8th Grade is taught in a heterogeneous format with the human sexuality focus on chastity and forming healthy relationships.
-An overview of human reproduction will be taught in a homogeneous format.

 The St. Philomena School Family Life program is presented at a parent meeting in January at which time the materials and overview of the program is discussed.
 Parents receive written information about the St. Philomena School Family Life program to help in their role as their child's primary educator both on an individual grade level and as a whole school community.
 We are asking all parents to be an active part of the Family Life Program.
-Parents will have the option to not to have their child participate in only the human sexuality focus of the Family Life program; however, these parents must notify the school of their intent in writing and will need to teach the human sexuality component at home to their child.
+Parents will have the option to not have their child participate in only the human sexuality focus of the Family Life program; however, these parents must notify the school of their intent in writing and will need to teach the human sexuality component at home to their child.

 Parents will receive the Family Life Program policy and guidelines on a yearly basis, at time of registration, and on the school's website.
 The St. Philomena School faculty who teach the Family Life program receive continuing formation to help them fully utilize the teachings of this important program.

-The St. Philomena School Family Life policies is renewed annually and updated as needed by the faculty and the St. Philomena School Commission.
+The St. Philomena School Family Life policies are reviewed and updated as needed.

-The Family Life Program at St. Philomena School is fully aligned with the greater Catholic Church, the Archdiocese of Seattle, The U.S. Catholic Bishops, and the Catholic Schools Accreditation process.
+The Family Life Program at St. Philomena School is fully aligned with the Archdiocese of Seattle, The U.S. Conference Catholic Bishops, and the Catholic School Accreditation process.